n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 The `akhn` feature replaces two specific sequences with required ligatures.

-  - "Ka,Halant,Ssa" is substituted with the "KaSsa" ligature.
+  - "Ka,Halant,Ssa" is substituted with the "KSsa" ligature.
-  - "Ja,Halant,Nya" is substituted with the "JaNya" ligature.
+  - "Ja,Halant,Nya" is substituted with the "JNya" ligature.

 These sequences can occur anywhere in a syllable.
-The "KaSsa" and "JaNya" characters have orthographic status equivalent to full consonants in some languages, and fonts may have `cjct` substitution rules designed to match them in subsequences.
+The "KSsa" and "JNya" characters have orthographic status equivalent to full consonants in some languages, and fonts may have `cjct` substitution rules designed to match them in subsequences.
 Therefore, this feature must be applied before all other many-to-one substitutions.